-Our guest this week is Austin James Hicks.
+Back for a second time is Austin James Hicks.
 Born in Berkeley, CA.he has been playing guitar since he was 8 and singing since 10.
 Why does he do this?
 To him its simple but he is still searching for the right words.

 "I guess because music is sort of everything.
 Not everything in sense of it being all I want to do but simply that it sort of feels like it's interwoven so tightly in all aspects of my life that it almost feels silly to talk about it as if it were separate from anything else I do.
 I like to think that everyone has that in some way with something.
 But if I were to break it down to simply the act of writing, playing, and performing, it's both what is getting me through this crazy life and what makes this crazy life worth getting through."- from an interview with Federica Buonsante for The Babel Harbinger.

 If your not in the listening area the show is streamed live at www.kdrt.org